ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 .. testcode::

-    # RolloutWorkers have been re-written to EnvRunners:
+    # RolloutWorkers have been replace by EnvRunners.
+EnvRunners are more efficient and offer
+    # a more separation-of-concerns design and cleaner code.
     config.env_runners(
         num_env_runners=2,  # use this instead of `num_workers`
     )